 Coast’s staffed supported apartments provide safe, affordable permanent homes to people living with persistent mental illness, such as an affective disorder or schizophrenia.
 Many of these clients were homeless or at risk of homelessness due to their illness.
 These vibrant, collaborative communities are supported by trained and accredited Coast community health workers who encourage clients to contribute through regular tenant meetings and other community involvement.
 Some also offer meal and laundry services.
 Clients and staff also work together to develop an individualized recovery plan that focuses on expanding life-skills such as budgeting, cooking and medication and time management.

-Coast Mental Health is the operator of three temporary modular housing projects: tə cecəw (The Beach), located in the Little Mountain neighbourhood, and Royal Crescent Modular and Garibaldi Modular, both located in Maple Ridge.
+Coast Mental Health is the operator of two temporary modular housing projects, Royal Crescent Modular and Garibaldi Modular, both located in Maple Ridge.

 These sites provide tenants with 24/7 support services, including individualized support plans, access to health services, as well as training and employment opportunities.